ikofori/ikofori.github.io/_pages/research.md

 - [Economic globalisation and Africa's quest for greener and more inclusive growth: The missing link](https://doi.org/10.1016/j.inteco.2024.100509), **International Economics**, (Joint with Andreas Freytag and Simplice A. Asongu), 2024. <br/>

 - [Repackaging FDI for inclusive growth: Nullifying effects and policy-relevant thresholds of governance](https://doi.org/10.1016/j.tncr.2024.200056), **Transnational Corporations Review**, (Joint with Simplice A. Asongu), 2024. <br/>

-- [The role of energy equity and income inequality in environmental sustainability](https://doi.org/10.1016/j.jclepro.2024.143183), **Journal of Cleaner Production**, (joint with Pamela E. Ofori and Kenneth Annan), 2024. <br/>

 # 2023
 - [Foreign direct investment and inclusive green growth in Africa: Energy efficiency contingencies and thresholds](https://doi.org/10.1016/j.eneco.2022.106414), **Energy Economics**, (Joint with  Emmanuel Y. Gbolonyo and Nathanael Ojong), 2023. <br/>